VainF/Torch-Pruning/README.md

 Therefore, the pipeline can be visualized as the following images:

 1. Trace the model as computational graph
-2. Build dependency graph
+2. Build dependency graph.
 3. Propagate your pruning operation on the graph to find affected layers.

 <div align="center">
 <img src="assets/densenet_dep.png" width="100%">